List of Neighbours characters introduced in 1990: Gemma Ramsay

 Gemma Ramsay, played by Beth Buchanan, made her first on-screen appearance on 20 June 1990.
 In March 1990, a Neighbours publicist confirmed that producers were negotiating with Buchanan to join the show.
 She was signed to a six-month contract and told it could be extended.
 Gemma arrives in Erinsborough to live with Madge Bishop (Anne Charleston) following the death of her mother.
 Gemma is characterised as "care free and independent" but is more interested in having a good time rather than studying.
 But she is intelligent and cable of achieving more than she does.

 Doug Willis

 Douglas "Doug" Willis, played by Terence Donovan, made his first screen appearance during the episode broadcast on 18 July 1990.
-Following a short stint in rival Australian soap opera Home and Away, Donovan joined the cast of Neighbours in 1990.
-He was cast in the role of Doug, the patriarch of the newly introduced Willis family and husband to Pam (Sue Jones).
+Following a short stint in rival Australian soap opera, Home and Away, playing Al Simpson, the alcoholic father of Rebekah Elmaloglou's character, Sophie, Terence Donovan would now play her [eventual] father-in-law in Neighbours, starting in 1990.
+He was cast in the role of Doug Willis, the patriarch of the newly introduced Willis family and husband to Pam (Sue Jones).
 The family aspect was one of the main reasons Donovan accepted the part.
 The character has been used to portray the effects of depression and Alzheimer's disease.
+Rebekah Elmaloglou's Neighbours character, Doug's daughter in law, Therese Willis, was introduced in 2013, and shared screentime with Doug, before he was killed off in 2016.